Memories Revised

 2016. wearable gadget and digital memories archive.
 EEG headset, 360 camera, custom software, PC, VR headset

-*idea was first proposed during conversation with Lee Montgomery and Claudia X Valdez at the University of New Mexico during my CEC ArtsLink residency there.
+*idea emerged through conversation with prof. Lee Montgomery and Claudia X Valdez at the University of New Mexico during my CEC ArtsLink residency there.

-Normally, when you experience something that you would like to share with your friends or save as a memory of that wonderful event you have to grab your smartphone, open camera app and then take some pictures.
-Suppose the thing is still there, you have not missed it and successfully shot your footage, instead of enjoying that moment.
-Now you have a 2 dimensional pixel array, or a sequence of them, which you would then view on the same palm-sized screen.
+Usually, when you experience something that you would like to share with your friends or save as a memory you have to grab your smartphone, open camera app and then take some pictures.
+Suppose the thing is still there, you have not missed it and successfully captured your footage, instead of enjoying that moment.
+Now you have a 2 dimensional pixel array, or a sequence of them together with poor sound.

-For the reasons of technical limitations and social non-acceptability of such a gadget, it is located somewhere inbetween science, fiction and commercial product, where I see a perfect place for an artistic gesture.
-This in-betweenness shaped the subtly ironical video documentation of the project
+For the reasons of technical limitations and social non-acceptability of such a gadget, it is located somewhere inbetween science, fiction and commercial product, where I see a perfect place for an artistic intervention.